 - They Google this particular solution and read online reviews,

-- During the process, they might also click an ad offering a solution, finally,
+- During the sales process, they might also click an ad offering a solution, finally,

 - Based on all information make a buying decision, and only then

 - They might reach out to the company to complete the sale.